-Do you wonder how Google Assistant or Apple’s Siri follow your instructions?
+Have you ever been curious about how Google Assistant or Apple’s Siri follow your instructions?
 Do you see advertisements for products you earlier searched for on e-commerce websites?
-If you have wondered how this all comes together, it is because of Artificial Intelligence (AI), which works on the backend to offer you rich customer experience.
+If you have wondered how this all comes together, Artificial Intelligence (AI) works on the backend to offer you a rich customer experience.
 And it is Artificial Neural Networks (ANN) that form the key to train machines to respond to instructions the way humans do.

 A Brief History of AI